 Payment by stipend from university, DTP, Research Council.
 Please check funding with your DTP before applying

 These are exciting times for the Digital Team.
 We are currently building a new website for the organisation, where we will be taking a data-driven, audience-lead approach.
 And we continue to nurture our existing audiences, whilst reaching out to new ones, experimenting with alternative formats for our video and multimedia content.

-These roles will focus on creating, shaping and developing our science engagement and heritage content, Working closely with all members of the Digital team, the Digital Media Intern will support the Ri’s digital production and platforms, helping to manage our digital channels and working as part of the Ri’s new website project team.
+These roles will focus on creating, shaping and developing our science engagement and heritage content, Working closely with all members of the Digital team, the Digital Media Interns will support the Ri’s digital production and platforms, helping to manage our digital channels and working as part of the Ri’s new website project team.

 Every day will be different, but tasks may include creating and promoting science engagement content for our social media platforms, helping develop heritage and collection content for our new website, getting involved in video production and helping to create podcasts and manage our YouTube channel.

 You will need a passion for digital media, a desire to understand more about its potential for communicating science to global audiences and an understanding of how online science content can encourage an audience to ‘think more deeply about science and its place in our lives’.